douglangille/darkling-whim/_published/artemis-nightrise.md

 His words were electric.
 His family of hunters buzzed with fire and fight.
 The air felt tight, like a dam ready to burst.
 Artemis gave them their reward.

 "What is this surprise in store for us?"
 Another pause.
 "Intelligent prey.
 Humanoid, like us.
 Rich and luxurious blood.
 An entire civilization awaits our conquest.
 Thirty billion alien souls upon which to feast.
 It is a banquet, my children.
 We will drink and feed until we thirst no more.
 We will swell our ranks.
 We will become mighty again.
 We will consume this world.
 It is our way.
 Welcome to my table.
 The hunt begins tonight!"

-***NOTE: This story placed in a short fiction contest and was published at <a href="http://www.darkfuturesfiction.net/artemisnightrise/">Dark Futures</a>, was <a href="http://www.darkfuturesfiction.net/artemis-nightrise/">republished</a> and appears in <a href="https://www.indiegogo.com/projects/dark-futures-annual-1">Dark Futures Annual 1</a>.
-Yay!
-Go me!***